-Section 10(d) provides that the appropriations in secs.
-1 and 2 of the bill for employee salaries and benefits described in subsecs. (a) and (b) are only for the state's comprehensive mental health program and do not necessarily affect every group of non-union employees or collective bargaining represented employees referred to in subsecs. (a) and (b).
+Section 9(e) of the bill would provide that the appropriations in sec.
+1 of the bill for employee salaries and benefits described in subsecs. (a) and (b) are only for the state's comprehensive mental health program and do not necessarily affect every group of non-union employees or collective bargaining represented employees referred to in subsecs. (a) and (b).
 This limitation is expressed because a number of state employees are not involved in the state's mental health program and thus appropriations for their salaries would not come from this bill.

-Section 11 of the bill provides for an effective date of July 1, 2010.
+Section 10 of the bill would provide for an effective date of July 1, 2011.